-Effective July 9, 2023, the pricing for all semipostal stamps currently on sale will be 85 cents.
+Effective January 21, 2024, the pricing for all semipostal stamps will continue to be 85 cents.
 The semipostal price includes the First-Class Mail single-piece postage rate plus an amount to fund causes that have been determined to be in the national public interest.
 By law, revenue from sales (minus postage and the reasonable reimbursement costs to the Postal Service) is transferred to a selected executive agency or agencies.
 The current semipostal stamps are: